transdigiware/blockchain/howto/ibp-console-govern-components.md

 **Go**

 Because Fabric v2.x peers do not have a "shim" (the external dependencies that allowed smart contracts to run on earlier versions of Fabric), you need to vendor the shim and then repackage any smart contracts written in Golang (Go) that use the [Go SDK](https://github.com/hyperledger/fabric-sdk-go).
 "Vendoring the shim"  effectively means that you are copying the dependencies into your project.
 Without this vendoring and repackaging, the Go smart contract cannot run on a peer using a Fabric 2.x image.
-If you are using the [IBM Developer Tools](/docs/blockchain?topic=blockchain-develop-vscode) to develop and package your smart contract, it performs the vendoring for you.
+If you are using the [IBM Developer Tools](/docs/blockchain?topic=blockchain-develop-vscode) to develop and package your smart contract, the tooling performs the vendoring for you.
 This process is not required for smart contracts that are written in Java or Node.js, nor for Go smart contracts that use the [Go contract-api](https://github.com/hyperledger/fabric-contract-api-go){: external}.

 **Java**
 The `build.gradle` file for the smart contract must be updated: